STEPHANIE MALIA HOM

-Stephanie Malia Hom is an academic and a nonprofit executive.
+Stephanie Malia Hom is a faculty member at the University of California, Santa Barbara.
 She writes and lectures on modern Italy and the Mediterranean, mobility studies, colonialism and imperialism, migration and detention, and tourism history and practice.

 She is the author of Empire's Mobius Strip: Historical Echoes in Italy's Crisis of Migration and Detention (Cornell, 2019) and The Beautiful Country: Tourism and the Impossible State of Destination Italy (Toronto, 2015).
 She also co-edited with Ruth Ben-Ghiat Italian Mobilities (Routledge, 2016).
 Her essays and articles have been published in wide range of venues, including the leading journals in the fields of Italian studies, tourism history, urban studies, and folklore.
 She has also worked as a journalist in the U.S. and Europe.

 For her research, Hom has been awarded fellowships from the American Council of Learned Societies, American Academy in Rome, American School of Classical Studies in Athens, Harvard University, Stanford Humanities Center, and The Nantucket Project.